cjijcb/partdec/README.md

 # Combining Split Files

-You can use `cat` command-line utility in unix base systems and `type` in windows base systems. folddlowing instructions apply to both systems.
+Use `cat` command-line utility in unix base systems and `type` in windows base systems. folddlowing instructions apply to both systems.

-### Output files in the same directory.
+### Files in the same directory.

 Sypnosis:
 ```